ipfabric/docs/snippets/clear_browser_cache.md

     cache after each IP Fabric upgrade.

     The key combination for doing this depends on your operating system.
-In your browser window with your IP Fabric appliance's URL opened, use one of the following key combinations:
+In your browser window with your IP Fabric appliance's URL open, use one of the following key combinations:

     - Windows: `Ctrl` + `F5`